danudey/miscellany/misc-hacks/dir-hardlinks/README.markdown

 Hardlink is a simple script written in python to create directory hardlinks on HFS+ filesystems on Mac OS X 10.5 or higher.
 It will not work on any other OS, or on any other filesystem.
 It is also most likely not backwards-compatible.
-I don't know what happens when you try to access such a hardlink on OS X 10.4 or lower, but I don't want to find out.
+On older OSes without hardlink support, the hardlinks will show up as small (empty?) files, and be inaccessible, but the original directory should still exist.

 USAGE
 -----